GENESIS-EFRC/mosydb-schema/docs/source/schema.rst

 Document Structure in Detail
 ****************************

-The full JSON schema can be found and downloaded at https://github.com/GENESIS-EFRC/mosydb-schema.
+The full JSON schema can be found and downloaded `here <https://github.com/GENESIS-EFRC/mosydb-schema>`_.

 Bolded properties are required.